Safe fish for Pregnant Women, New Moms and Babies in India

 River fish in India

-There are various types of river fish in India.
-Most common is Rohu or Catla
+There are various types of river fishes in India.
+Most common is Rohu or Catla.

-Like other healthy fish, Its loaded with Omega-3 Fatty acids, proteins.
+Like other healthy fishes, it’s loaded with Omega-3 Fatty acids, proteins.
 It’s easily digestible, lower in fats, high in minerals such as iron, zinc and calcium.

-Rohu like river fish are healthy, low in salt and known to be usually low in mercury.
+Rohu-like river fishes are healthy, low in salt and known to be usually low in mercury.

 River fish (even Rohu/Catla) may also contain high level of mercury if the place of origin is contaminated water.

-1. How to identify fish is fresh: Flesh of whole fish and it’s fillets should be firm and shiny.
+1. How to identify fish is fresh: Flesh of the whole fish and its fillets should be firm and shiny.
 Dull flesh is a sign of old fish.

 2. Mercury adversely affects the nervous system, skin and kidneys.
-Even if we know some fish contain low mercury e.g. pomfret but be aware that it may contain high levels of mercury depending on place from where it is caught.
+Even if we know some fishes contain low mercury e.g. pomfret but be aware that it may contain high levels of mercury depending on the place from where it is caught.
 In India sometimes even pomfret is found with high level of mercury when tested.
-Unfortunately in India fish catcher don’t provide you such information.
-Its advised that you make sure if fish comes from safe source and try to get enough information of the fish you give to your baby especially before she turns 1yr.
+Unfortunately, in India, fish catchers don’t provide you such information.
+It’s advised that you make sure if the fish comes from safe source and try to get enough information of the fish you give to your baby especially before she turns 1yr.

-Always watch for signs of a food allergy after you introduce any new food to baby.
+Always watch for the signs of a food allergy after you introduce any new food to the baby.
 Contact your doctor before you introduce any fish to your child.

-As baby food, you can introduce fish in soup at first then may be mashed or as ingredient of some other vegetable recipe.
-Once you start finger food, give your baby fish fingers as these are very much liked by babies because of less fishy smell.
+As a baby food, you can introduce fish in soup at first then may be mashed or as an ingredient of some other vegetable recipes.
+Once you start finger food, give your baby fish fingers as these are very much liked by the babies because of the less fishy smell.